rtek1000/Datalogger_2039/README.md

 - Add change to USB Flash Drive port power to be activated only when data export is confirmed.
 -
 - Bug found: after enabling/disabling a channel, if the user switches from one channel to another using F1 to F8 keys, the channel state is not updated.
-- Bug found: occurring beep when booting automatically on battery even with all channels off.
 -
 - Note: Fixes and improvements noted in the changelog.txt file.